MinimalistCSS/minimalistcss.github.io/content/_index.md

 ## Feature rich CSS framework for the new decade

-MinimalistCSS is a free and open source css framework, that allows you to make unique and modern design without writing any css
+MinimalistCSS is a free and open source css framework, that allows you to make unique and modern design without writing any css.

-`npm i minimalistcss`

-Documentation

-Why MinimalistCSS?

-Download v1.1.1
+### Installation

+[Installation](http://localhost:1313/getting-started/installation/) instructions can be found here.

 ### Why MinimalistCSS?